-1) Shock Hair Loss
+1) Shock Hair Loss:

-2) Possibility of Graft Rejection
+2) Graft Rejection:

 Must Read: – Fewer Chances Of Graft Rejection In Hair Transplant

-Aftercare is must for hair transplant.
-You need to listen to your doctor and pay special attention to post-op care or else it may lead to complete destruction of the hair transplant.
+The post care is a must for hair transplant.
+You need to listen to your doctor and pay special attention to post-operative care or else it may lead to the complete destruction of the hair transplant.

-5)Donor dominance & Recipient dominance theories
+5)Donor dominance & Recipient dominance theories:

-Similarly, the recipient dominance theory is basically the high influence of the recipient hair on the transplanted area.
+Therefore, the recipient dominance theory is basically the high influence of the recipient hair on the transplanted area.

 ” Correction of physical appearance and making it aesthetically perfect is not a mere status issue, its about making your soul comfortable in your body “

 -Dr. Dhananjay Chavan